Create imagery layers and add them to a web map

 Note:

-As you create any new imagery or feature class layer in ArcGIS Enterprise, you need to make sure its name is unique across your organization.
+As you create any new imagery or feature class layer in ArcGIS Enterprise, you must ensure that its name is unique across your organization.
 In this tutorial, you'll do that by adding your initials at the end of every new layer.
 The tutorial will use YN as an example (the initials for Your Name).
 However, you should adapt this to your own name.
 For instance, if your name is Jane Smith, your initials will be JS.

 Prefix and suffix added to the title.